diana-hep/femtocode/README.md

 ## Eliminating runtime errors

 One of the bullet points describing Femtocode (above) claims that runtime errors will be eliminated.
-This is desirable because it allows us to drop error-checking code at runtime (a speed bump to numerical math), because it wastes fewer resources (shared query server isn’t preoccupied by faulty code), and because it provides quicker feedback to the data analyst about unhandled special cases.
+This is desirable because it allows us to drop error-checking code at runtime (a speed bump to numerical math), because it wastes fewer resources (the shared query server isn’t preoccupied by faulty code), and because it provides quicker feedback to the data analyst about unhandled special cases.

 Eliminating runtime errors is possible because mutable state and unbounded loops are excluded (Femtocode is a [“total functional language”](http://lambda-the-ultimate.org/node/2003)) and because Femtocode has a “fine grained” type system.
 Beyond the basic types— boolean, integer, real, string, array, record, and union (for nullable types and sum types)— Femtocode’s type system specifies numerical ranges on its number types and array sizes.

-Thus, one attribute describing angles might be typed as
+Thus, one variable describing angles might be typed as

 ```
 real(min=-pi, max=pi)
 ```

-and another might be typed as
+while another is typed as

 ```
 real(min=0, max=2*pi)
 ```

-which is information the data analyst can use.
-Similarly, our dimuon example above is valid only because
+and it is useful for the data analyst to know the difference.
+Similarly, our dimuon example (above) is valid only because

 ```
 mu1, mu2 = goodmuons.maxby($1.pt, 2)